andreasBerre/monsterbutikken/README.md

 Note that there are multiple patterns for event sourcing, the above being one of the more common.
 So while you're free to choose your own implementation, the below could function as a guide.

-Some general advice:
+First, some general advice:
+* Before you start hammering out code: think.
+What aggregates do you need?
+What commands will they implement?
+What will your projections look like?

-* Start by implementing the framwork of the application (event store, projections, subscriptions etc) before moving on to implement the missing features in the Monster Shop.
+* Start by focusing on the framwork of the application, getting your first application service, event store, projections, subscriptions etc. working before moving on to completing the API stubs.
-* Test driven development is your friend: each component can be tested by itself before you integrate them.
+* Test driven development is your friend: each component can be tested by itself before you later integrate them.
+* You'll have to wire up your application in some way, injecting your event store into the applications services and projections, and your services into the controllers.
+One way is to use Spring, which is already included in the project.
 * Many event-sourced applications are async in nature, however, the Monster Shop has been designed with an syncronous event store in mind.
 While you're free to create an async solution, it will make the task quite a bit more complex.

-A suggested path for the implementation:
+We'll now present the different components of an event sourced system, in an order we feel makes sense implementation wise.

-#### The application service
+#### The Application Services
 Implementing the application service is a good place to start.
 This is were the mechanics of your event-sourced write layer comes together.
 Here's an example of what an application service might look like in Java:

 ```Java